Updated June 9, 2023

-- It helps in loading the pages faster as there is no need for writing HTML tag attributes every time.
-In CSS, it can be declared once and cab used many times.
+- It helps load the pages faster as there is no need to write HTML tag attributes every time.
+In CSS, it can be declared once, and cab used many times.

-- It also helps in saving time as the same CSS style sheet can be used in other HTML pages as well.
+- Using the same CSS style sheet in other HTML pages helps save time.

-- It is easy to maintain if there is any change in style it can be done in one place and no need to do change in various places.
+- It is easy to maintain.
+If there is any change in style, it can be done in one place, and no need to change in various places.

-- It helps in providing a better look at the HTML page as a comparison to HTML attributes or tags.
+- It helps provide a better look at the HTML page compared to HTML attributes or tags.

-- It helps in using the same HTML document on different devices and the different versions of a website.
+- It helps us use the same HTML document on different devices and website versions.

 - It helps in doing offline browsing.
 It stores the application in the offline cache, which also helps in faster loading and better performance.

 - It is also platform-independent.
 It can be browsed in the latest browsers as well.